Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Probably the best way to approach knowing what you’re getting into when looking to purchase a TV is to look at what you can expect to get at various price tiers.
 While there’s bound to be some variation here, manufacturers have a habit of offering very similar features and sizes at roughly the same price ranges, with some exceptions for “prestige” brands.
 It is worth noting that you should always also consider how much power tvs draw.

-In this range, the target consumer is one looking for smaller TVs with screen sizes most likely under 40″, and with maximum display resolutions of 1080p (or standard HD).
-Increasingly, you can find TVs at this price point with some degree of “Smart” technology such as Bluetooth connectivity, but it’s not something you can count on yet.
+In this range, the target consumer is looking for smaller TVs with screen sizes most likely under 40″, with maximum display resolutions of 1080p (or standard HD).
+Increasingly, you can find TVs at this price point with some degree of “Smart” technology, such as Bluetooth connectivity, but it’s not something you can count on yet.
 If you’re looking for a TV for the bedroom or kitchen, where a smaller screen and lower resolutions are more acceptable, this is a good range to look at.
+If you are looking for a smaller screen, check out our great 24-inch television buying guide to see if one suits your needs.

 In this range, you’re paying a premium for Super HD (4K resolutions) with larger screen sizes- up to 65″ or so.
 For sports, HD movies, video games, and other content where high-detail, room-filling images really make a difference, it might be worth stretching your budget to look in this range- though you still may not get what would be considered truly premium features here such as HDR and full Smart TV functionality in this tier.